 Increasing awareness of our personal biases

 It is clear that we still hold the remnants of bias in our policies, and in our systems.
 And – here is a stumbling block for a lot of white people – we hold also these unconscious biases within ourselves.
 Wherever there is oppression, there is fear of the inevitable transition away from oppression.
-Slaveholders worried about slave rebellions, which they thwarted with barbaric treatment and wide-spread policing by other whites.
+Enslavers worried about rebellions, which they thwarted with barbaric treatment and wide-spread policing by other whites.
 Increases in the wealth or power of people of color have always been perceived as threatening.
 Sometimes the threat might be to real estate values (e.g. the practice of redlining as recommended by the FHA in the case of real estate), or to our ‘good schools’, or to our peace of mind when watching protests on the news.
 We have a lot to lose.
 Our system evolved to neutralize these threats, using white fear to sway public perception.
 Historically, distorted reporting in the media has sustained this.
-Even today, white suspects are often portrayed using formal pictures while mug shots are used for black suspects.
+Even today, white suspects are often portrayed using formal pictures while mug shots are used for suspects of color.
 Of course we have deep racist feelings; we have been fed a steady diet of it since we were children.

-Incarceration: Short-term profits undermining long-term health – Part IV coming soon!
+Incarceration: Short-term profits undermining long-term health – Part IV

 Please comment.
 This is a learning process, and I have likely made some errors.
 Please let me know!